Grade-Notifier/GN-Core/README.md

 |😰| Reduce stress|
 |👨‍👩‍👧‍👦| Open source|

-We aim to allow students to enjoy their vacation instead of checking every minute to see if theor grades were released.
-We check every 5 minutes for you and notifiy you in case of a grade change.
+We aim to allow students to enjoy their vacation instead of checking every minute to see if their grades were released.
+We check every 5 minutes for you and notify you in case of a grade change.

 ## How do I use Grade Notifier?